Magdoll/AAV/README.md

 # AAV

-Last Updated: 11/20/2023
+Last Updated: 05/03/2024

 ## Disclaimer

-This is not an official PacBio GitHub repo.
-The scripts here are being actively developed.
-Use at your own risk.
+**THIS REPOSITORY IS OBSOLETE AND WILL NO LONGER BE MAINTAINED**

+This was a personal repository for analyzing PacBio long-read AAV sequencing data.
+The open source code is now being maintained and developed at [FormBio's LAAVA repo](https://github.com/formbio/laava).
+Please visit LAAVA to get the latest code base!
+Thanks!

 ## Pre-requisites